biterbilen/redditonomy/README.md

 subreddit | str
 name | str

-- 1TB of comments for batch model processing

 ## Data Pipeline Architecture
 - Raw data stored on S3 broken down by year, month
 - Data is pre-prcessed in Spark with intermediate results stored in S3